HaxeFoundation/HaxeManual/content/03-type-system.md

 <!--label:type-system-->
 ## Type System

 We learned about the different kinds of types in [Types](types) and it is now time to see how they interact with each other.
 We start off easy by introducing [typedef](type-system-typedef), a mechanism to give a name (or alias) to a more complex type.
-Among other things, this will come in handy when working with types having [type parameters](type-system-type-parameters).
+Among other use cases, typedefs will come in handy when working with types that have [type parameters](type-system-type-parameters).

+ !!!-REVIEW ME: What is this sentence even referring to?
+"Type groups" is also unclear in the sense that this phrase has not been used before and may have special meaning of some sort-!!!
 A lot of type-safety is achieved by checking if two given types of the type groups above are compatible.
 Meaning, the compiler tries to perform **unification** between them as detailed in [Unification](type-system-unification).

 All types are organized in **modules** and can be addressed through **paths**.
 [Modules and Paths](type-system-modules-and-paths) will give a detailed explanation of the related mechanics.

 <!--label:type-system-typedef-->
 ### Typedef

 We briefly looked at typedefs while talking about [anonymous structures](types-anonymous-structure) and saw how we could shorten a complex [structure type](types-anonymous-structure) by giving it a name.
-This is precisely what typedefs are good for.
-Giving names to structure types might even be considered their primary use.
-In fact, it is so common that the distinction appears somewhat blurry and many Haxe users consider typedefs to actually **be** the structure.
+This is precisely why typedefs are useful.
+Giving names to structure types might even be considered their primary function, and is so common that the distinction between the two appears somewhat blurry.
+Many Haxe users consider typedefs to actually **be** the structure.

 A typedef can give a name to any other type:

 ```haxe
 typedef IA = Array<Int>;
 ```
 This enables us to use `IA` in places where we would normally use `Array<Int>`.
-While this saves only a few keystrokes in this particular case, it can make a much bigger difference for more complex, compound types.
+While this saves only a few keystrokes in this particular case, it can make a larger difference for more complex, compound types.
 Again, this is why typedef and structures seem so connected:

 ```haxe
 typedef User = {